DETAILED ACTION1

 Greyscale

 Claim 1 then recites that the drill template include[e]s at least one alignment feature…and at least one indicator of a drilling or cutting location.
 Both Elkins and AFF show an alignment feature and drilling locations.
 See Elkins Fig. 7 and AFF picture above Step 6, reproduced below.
-Finally, claim 1 recites that the carton is configured to…enable an installer to place an opposing surface of the…panel against the mounting surface align it, and drill.
-Again, this is the intended use of both templates.
+Finally, claim 1 recites that the carton is configured to…enable an installer to place the carton against the mounting surface with an opposing outer surface of the…panel against the mounting surface align it, and drill.
+Again, this is the intended use of the box and templates.
 The box of De Boer would likewise be capable of this use after modification.
+A method claim specifically reciting the process of printing the template on the inside of the box, keeping the template attached to the box, and using the template such that the box will catch dust and debris might potentially be an allowable method.
+But it does not limit the structure of the carton itself in any meaningful way.

 PNG